lakshminandakumar/lakshminandakumar/README.md

 - :telescope: I’m currently working as a Senior QA Engineer/SDET, responsible for the building test automation frameworks from scratch, for web applications, API testing, Contract testing and Kafka event streaming.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I'm also exploring Technical Content Writing at the moment.
+Please take a look at my website to see my articles 🙂

 - :zap: When I'm not working you'll find me engrossed in a book.
 I'm a typical bookworm & a voracious reader.
 I write technical blogs too.
 I practice yoga & meditation to connect my mind with my body & find peace.
 I also like to spend time in the nature, therefore enjoy bike riding, hiking & going on long walks.